jbcodeforce/shift_left_utils/docs/setup.md

 git clone  https://github.com/jbcodeforce/shift_left_utils.git
 ```

-* Use setup.sh script to create the project structure for the new flink project:
+* Use the `setup.sh` script to create the project structure, and copy some important files, for the new flink project:

 ```sh
 cd shift_left_utils
 ./setup.sh <a_flink_project_name | default is flink_project>
 ```

-At this stage you should have three folders for the project, and for the flink_project a pipelines placeholder
+At this stage, you should have three folders for the project: flink_project, the dbt_source, the shift_left_utils.
+For the flink_project a pipelines folder with the same structure as defined by the Kimball guidelines:

 ```sh
 ├── flink-project